hero-programmers/Sayad-Uddin-Tahsin-automate-whatsapp-with-python/README.md

 **Solution**

-This Error come up when you didn't enter the Country Code before the Number.
+This error comes up when you didn't enter the Country Code before the Number.
 Use the Country Code before the Phone Number, and this is how you will solve this error!

 ##